Getting into your first home

 For first home buyers with a low deposit you will need to consider what additional costs the lender charges.
 These are referred to as Low Equity Fees or Low Equity Margins and these vary considerably between lenders.

-It’s also important that you plan for times when interest rates may increase, or if your income decreases e.g. you start a family.
+It’s also important that you plan for times when interest rates may increase, or if your income decreases e.g. you start a family and go down to one income for a while.

 Should I use a mortgage broker?